- Places to Explore

 - Fodor's Choice

-Snowmass is one of four ski mountains owned by Aspen Skiing Company.
-The town at the mountain's base, also called Snowmass, has a handful of chic boutiques and eateries, but it's less self-absorbed and more family-oriented and outdoorsy than Aspen.
+The town at the mountain's base, Snowmass Village, has a handful of boutiques and upscale restaurants, but it's less self-absorbed and more family-oriented and outdoorsy than Aspen.

 Snowmass at a Glance